bast/help-with-supercomputers/talk.md

 After http://xyproblem.info/:
 - User wants to do X
 - User thinks that Y is a way to solve X
-- User doesn't know how to do Y
+- User tries Y and hits a problem
 - .emph[User asks for help with Y]
 - After much interaction it becomes clear that the user really wants help with X, and that Y wasn't even a suitable solution for X

+### Ask early when you only know X and haven't tried Y yet
 ]

 ---